CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-bigquery.md

 ## Exploring Tables In BigQuery

-Once you've navigated to the starting screen,here are some of the following things you can do to get started and learn how to use and navigate BigQuery.
+Once you've navigated to the starting screen, here are some of the following things you can do to get started and learn how to use and navigate BigQuery.